Agricultural education: Australia

-As of February 2015, Agriculture in Australia employs over 235,300 people in the agriculture, fishing, and forestry industry.
-This industry alone equates to 12% share of the GDP earning close to $155 billion a year.
+As of February 2015, agriculture in Australia employs over 235,300 people in the agriculture, fishing, and forestry industries.
+This industry alone accounts for a 12% share of the GDP, earning close to $155 billion a year.
 The farmers own a combined 135,997 farms, covering approximately 61% of the land mass.

-Given these figures, the agricultural programs in schools and universities are very important to the future of the county.
-Several high schools across the country specialize in agriculture education.
-These high schools are predominantly located in the rural areas with access to land.
-In many cases, the students often travel up to 1000 km to attend schools, residing at the schools as boarders for the school term.
-One of the biggest in Australia is Farrer Memorial Agricultural High School in central New South Wales.
+Given these figures, the agricultural programs in schools and universities are very important to the future of the country.
+Several high schools across the country specialize in agricultural education.
+These high schools are predominantly located in rural areas with access to land.
+In many cases, the students travel up to 1,000 km to attend these schools, residing at the schools as boarders for the school term.
+One of the largest in Australia is Farrer Memorial Agricultural High School in central New South Wales.

 The Agriculture in Education program, launched by the Australian government in 2015, helps teachers better understand the products and processes associated with food and fibre production.
 It gives students an opportunity to understand the importance of agriculture in the Australian economy.
 Topics covered in the program include: designing and making a financial plan for a market garden, free range chicken farming, food security, and sustainable production practices in food and fibre.
 The agricultural environment has changed significantly over the past 15 years, with greater emphasis on product quality issues, vertical integration from production to consumer, diversity in demand options, and addressing environmental issues – namely drought, welfare, and ethical issues.

 Western Australia

-In Western Australia, The Western Australian College of Agriculture is the primary provider of high schools in the state providing excellent educational opportunities at six campuses located near Cunderdin, Denmark, Esperance, Harvey, Morawa and Narrogin.

-Each Campus has modern facilities on commercial sized farms and offers Year 10, 11 and 12 programs for male and female students.
-The students study a range of School Curriculum and Standards Authority subjects leading to Secondary Graduation and the Western Australian Certificate of Education and also complete vocational qualifications from Industry Training Packages.
-The major focus is on the study of agriculture but the program may also include horticulture, viticulture, equine, aquaculture, forestry, building construction, metals and engineering and automotive.
-Each Campus offers some specialist programs that can lead to tertiary study and apprenticeships and careers in a range of agriculture related vocations.

-Tertiary studies located in Perth are available at Curtin University, Murdoch University and Muresk Institute offering degrees in Agriculture including Agricultural Business Management and Agricultural Science.
+In Western Australia, the Western Australian College of Agriculture is the primary provider of high schools in the state, providing educational opportunities at six campuses located near Cunderdin, Denmark, Esperance, Harvey, Morawa and Narrogin.
+Each campus has modern facilities on commercial-sized farms and offers Year 10, 11, and 12 programs for male and female students.
+The students study a range of School Curriculum and Standards Authority subjects leading to Secondary Graduation and the Western Australian Certificate of Education, and also complete vocational qualifications from Industry Training Packages.
+The major focus is on the study of agriculture, but the program may also include horticulture, viticulture, equine, aquaculture, forestry, building construction, metals and engineering, and automotive.
+Each campus offers some specialist programs that can lead to tertiary study, apprenticeships, and careers in a range of agriculture-related vocations.
+Tertiary studies located in Perth are available at Curtin University, Murdoch University, and Muresk Institute, offering degrees in Agriculture including Agricultural Business Management and Agricultural Science.

-Western Australian is in a precarious position and faces several challenges, fact that agriculture in Australia is affected by an ongoing shortage of labour and of skills.
-Labour supply is being adversely affected by an aging workforce, retirements by baby boomers, seasonal nature of the lower skilled workforce and an inability to attract sufficient young people to work in the industry.
+Western Australia is in a precarious position and faces several challenges, a fact highlighting that agriculture in Australia is affected by an ongoing shortage of labour and of skills.
+Labour supply is being adversely affected by an aging workforce, retirements by baby boomers, the seasonal nature of the lower-skilled workforce, and an inability to attract sufficient young people to work in the industry.